IBE160/SG-Gruppe-13/docs/fase-1-analysis/research-technical-2025-10-30-frontend.md

 *   **Assessment**: Excellent choice.
 *   **Reasoning**: Next.js is a leading React framework that provides a robust set of features for building modern web applications.
 Its support for Server-Side Rendering (SSR) and Static Site Generation (SSG) will ensure a fast user experience and good search engine optimization (SEO).
 The App Router is the latest and recommended way to build Next.js applications.
 *   **Alternatives Considered**: Remix, Astro.
-While Remix is a strong competitor, Next.js has a larger ecosystem and seamless integration with Vercel for deployment.
-Astro is best suited for content-heavy sites and is less ideal for highly interactive applications like a chatbot.
+Remix also supports full-stack development locally, but Next.js provides a more familiar developer experience and better documentation for React users.
+Astro is excellent for static content-focused projects, but it is less optimal for interactive applications like a chatbot that require real-time state and dynamic components.

 ### Language: TypeScript